Resolute Forest Products Inc. (NYSE:RFP) Shares Sold by Donald Smith & CO. Inc.

 Donald Smith & CO.
-Inc. decreased its holdings in shares of Resolute Forest Products Inc. (NYSE:RFP) (TSE:RFP) by 22.3% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 2,153,570 shares of the basic materials company’s stock after selling 618,647 shares during the period.
+Inc. cut its position in Resolute Forest Products Inc. (NYSE:RFP) (TSE:RFP) by 22.3% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 2,153,570 shares of the basic materials company’s stock after selling 618,647 shares during the quarter.
 Donald Smith & CO.
-Inc.’s holdings in Resolute Forest Products were worth $23,582,000 at the end of the most recent reporting period.
+Inc. owned 2.70% of Resolute Forest Products worth $23,582,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the business.
-LSV Asset Management increased its position in Resolute Forest Products by 16.4% during the 1st quarter.
-LSV Asset Management now owns 992,154 shares of the basic materials company’s stock worth $10,864,000 after purchasing an additional 139,531 shares during the period.
-Assenagon Asset Management S.A. boosted its stake in shares of Resolute Forest Products by 32.6% during the 1st quarter.
-Assenagon Asset Management S.A. now owns 370,237 shares of the basic materials company’s stock worth $4,054,000 after acquiring an additional 91,115 shares in the last quarter.
-Hillsdale Investment Management Inc. purchased a new stake in shares of Resolute Forest Products during the 1st quarter worth approximately $2,242,000.
-QS Investors LLC purchased a new stake in Resolute Forest Products in the 4th quarter valued at approximately $432,000.
-Finally, Campbell & CO Investment Adviser LLC purchased a new stake in Resolute Forest Products in the 4th quarter valued at approximately $428,000.
-Institutional investors own 82.05% of the company’s stock.
+A number of other large investors also recently added to or reduced their stakes in RFP.
+Perigon Wealth Management LLC purchased a new stake in Resolute Forest Products during the 4th quarter worth about $29,000.
+Lazard Asset Management LLC acquired a new position in Resolute Forest Products in the 4th quarter valued at about $28,000.
+Dorsey Wright & Associates increased its position in Resolute Forest Products by 135.0% in the 1st quarter.
+Dorsey Wright & Associates now owns 5,358 shares of the basic materials company’s stock valued at $59,000 after acquiring an additional 3,078 shares during the period.
+International Assets Investment Management LLC acquired a new position in Resolute Forest Products in the 4th quarter valued at about $62,000.
+Finally, Cetera Investment Advisers acquired a new position in Resolute Forest Products in the 4th quarter valued at about $84,000.
+Hedge funds and other institutional investors own 82.05% of the company’s stock.

 Resolute Forest Products Inc, together with its subsidiaries, operates in the forest products industry in the United States, Canada, Mexico, and internationally.
 The company operates through four segments: Market Pulp, Tissue, Wood Products, and Paper.
 The Market Pulp segment offers virgin and recycled bleached kraft pulp, which is used to make a range of consumer products, including tissue, packaging, specialty paper products, diapers, and other absorbent products.